 Even though it was All Just a Dream (sort of), the fact that Boota's greatest wish is to be able to transform into a humanoid so he can help out Simon more is rather touching.

 In Gurren-hen, the Four Generals attempted to destroy the Dai-Gurren brigade.
-Simon not only blocked the shot, but then told his friends not to falter.
+Simon not only blocks the shot, but then tells his friends not to falter.
 Followed up by Kittan with something resembling this: "Of course not!
 How can I with all these friends?"

 Thank YOU Kamina, for giving us someone who will believe in us, even when no one else will.

 The uncut version of episode 6, which is practically CMOF incarnate, does have a genuinely heartwarming moment in it.
 The boys and girls are separated by a giant wall while in the hot spring, and Kamina convinces Simon to peep on the girls who are presumably naked (they aren't).
 Simon drills through the wall and manages to make a small hole through the other side, only to overhear what the girls think of him: a young, ineffectual boy who is too dependent of Kamina and has no real identity of his own.
 However, Yoko says she believes Simon has the potential to be a great man and always pulls through for his friends in the end.
 As a result, Simon respectfully covers the hole he made and makes no further attempts to peep on them.
 Not that it stops him from seeing Yoko's boobs by mistake in the end...

 In episode 10 the fighting members of Team Dai-Gurren, most of whom considered Nia their enemy just a few minutes earlier, rush into battle to save her, inspired by her standing up for them and enraged by Lordgenome's Parental Abandonment.
 After the battle they give her a loud cheer, showing that they accepted her as one of them.